luispedro/jug/docs/source/bash.rst

   Outputs a log of jug run/halt/stop commands jugoutput
-  If your jug tasks print to stdout or stderr, this collects all of that content from each remote machine ane prints it out.
+  If your jug tasks print to stdout or stderr, this collects all of that content from each remote machine and prints it out.
   Note that this command will likely need to be configured for your computer